All Episodes

 I'm looking at the fakeness of the party.

-Look, for all these years it's been posturing, and all it did was posture just so it can get elected.
+Look, for all these years, it's been posturing, and all it did was posture just so it can get elected.

-If anybody knows the true origin of the health care, they know it came from the Heritage Foundation.
+If anybody knows the true origin of the healthcare, they know it came from the Heritage Foundation.

-Mitt Romney could have actually stole the election from Obama if Mitch McConnell, who should be fired, didn't posture and make Mitch McConnell go against Obama.
+And you know, I realized what was so cold, Mitt Romney could have actually stole the election from Obama if Mitch McConnell, who should be fired, didn't posture and make Mitch McConnell go against Obama.

-I'm gonna show you something.
+I'm going to show you something.

 Romney could have stole the election from Obama by simply saying this.